*Classes are subject to change

 Beginning & Intermediate Face Painting

 This workshop is set up to allow you access to the paints, try them out, and get some hands-on experience.
 It is a perfect way for you to find out if you like face painting.
 Annette will introduce you to the products and process and guide you through the basic brush techniques necessary to make your artwork pop.
-Then she will share some tips and tricks to add zing to simple designs and take your face paining to the next level!
+Then she will share some tips and tricks to add zing to simple designs and take your face painting to the next level!

 Storytelling - Clown Style